Musculoskeletal Imaging and Intervention Fellowship

 There are ample scientific and educational research opportunities in musculoskeletal imaging and intervention available to our fellows.
 Cutting edge imaging equipment, including a high-field 7.0 Tesla MR scanner with dedicated musculoskeletal sequences, is available.

 We also routinely publish in high-impact radiology journals and are active at many national meetings.

-We are offering 2 fellowship positions for the 2022-2023 academic year and will begin accepting applications on August 1, 2020.
+We are offering 2 fellowship positions and will begin accepting applications on August 1, 2023.

 - Society of Skeletal Radiology Common Application Form